mariolambrette/AnimalTrackR/README.md

 non-target is annotated with the ‘ZZZ’ label.
 During training this will allow the model to learn how to distinguish between target and non-target objects in the frame based on factors such as relative position and size.
-It is crucial that non-target objects are anotated in this manner, not annotating them could have significant deletereous effects on model performance.
+It is crucial that non-target objects are annotated in this manner, not annotating them could have significant deleterious effects on model performance.

 Not all datasets will have this problem, and if that is the case in your